The Prodigy facts for kids

 The band played at Future Music Festival Australia in February–March 2015 and toured Germany and France in April 2015 and the UK in May 2015.
 They also performed at the Rock Werchter, Rock am Ring/Rock im Park, Benicàssim and Isle of Wight festivals.

-On 23 February 2015, the Prodigy released "Wild Frontier" as the second single off their upcoming album The Day Is My Enemy after announcing it three days earlier.
-The Stop-motion animation was directed by the Dutch filmmaker Mascha Halberstad and animator Elmer Kaan.
-The Cover Art was designed by Austrian artist and designer Moritz Resl.
-In May 2015, the Prodigy announced a winter 2015 UK and mainland Europe tour, with Public Enemy as support.
+On 23 February 2015, The Prodigy released "Wild Frontier" as the second single from their upcoming album The Day Is My Enemy after announcing it three days earlier.
+The stop-motion animation video was directed by the Dutch filmmaker Mascha Halberstad and animator Elmer Kaan.
+The cover art was designed by Austrian artist and designer Moritz Resl.
+In May 2015, The Prodigy announced a winter 2015 UK and mainland Europe tour, with Public Enemy as support.

 No Tourists, Flint's death, and return to touring (2016–present)